Adventures in Asian Art

 qióng qióng jié lì xíng yǐng xiāng diào

-This phrase is about the state of being as alone as you possibly can be.
-It can be translated as, "Alone with only your shadow for comfort/company".
+煢煢孑立形影相吊 is a Chinese proverb about the state of being as alone as you possibly can be.

 Broken Mirror Rejoined

-divorced couples that come back together
+Used in modern times for divorced couples that come back together

 pò jìng chóng yuán

-A husband and wife separated and reunited.
+破鏡重圓 is about a husband and wife who were separated and reunited.

 About 1500 years ago in China, there lived a beautiful princess named Le Chang.
 She and her husband Xu De Yan loved each other very much.
 But when the army of the Sui Dynasty was about to attack their kingdom, disposed of all of their worldly possessions and prepared to flee into exile.

 They knew that in the chaos, they might lose track of each other, so the one possession they kept was a bronze mirror which is a symbol of unity for a husband and wife.
 They broke the mirror into two pieces, and each of them kept half of the mirror.
-They decided that if separated, they would try to meet in the fair during the 15th day of the first lunar month (which is the lantern festival).
+They decided that if separated, they would try to meet at the fair during the 15th day of the first lunar month (which is the lantern festival).
 Unfortunately, the occupation was brutal, and the princess was forced to become the mistress of the new commissioner of the territory, Yang Su.

 At the Lantern Festival the next year, the husband came to the fair to search for his wife.
-He carried with him, his half of the mirror.
+He carried with him his half of the mirror.
 As he walked through the fair, he saw the other half of the mirror for sale at a junk market by a servant of the commissioner.
 The husband recognized his wife's half of the mirror immediately, and tears rolled down his face as he was told by the servant about the bitter and loveless life that the princess had endured.

 As his tears dripped onto the mirror, the husband scratched a poem into his wife's half of the mirror: